-If the redress calculation in (1) demonstrates a loss, as explained in policy statement PS22/13 and set out in DISP App 4, Options must:
+If the redress calculation demonstrates a loss, as explained in policy statement PS22/13 and set out in DISP App 4, Options should:

-- always calculate and offer Mr P redress as a cash lump sum payment, - explain to Mr P before starting the redress calculation that:

-- his redress will be calculated on the basis that it will be invested prudently (in line with the cautious investment return assumption used in the calculation), and - a straightforward way to invest his redress prudently is to use it to augment his defined contribution (DC) pension - offer to calculate how much of any redress Mr P receives could be augmented rather than receiving it all as a cash lump sum, - if Mr P accepts Options' offer to calculate how much of his redress could be augmented, request the necessary information and not charge Mr P for the calculation, even if he ultimately decides not to have any of his redress augmented, and - take a prudent approach when calculating how much redress could be augmented, given the inherent uncertainty around Mr P's end of year tax position.
+- always calculate and offer Mr R redress as a cash lump sum payment, - explain to Mr R before starting the redress calculation that: - his redress will be calculated on the basis that it will be invested prudently (in line with the cautious investment return assumption used in the calculation), and - a straightforward way to invest their redress prudently is to use it to augment his DC pension - offer to calculate how much of any redress Mr R receives could be augmented rather than receiving it all as a cash lump sum, - if Mr R accepts Options' offer to calculate how much of their redress could be augmented, request the necessary information and not charge Mr R for the calculation, even if he ultimately decides not to have any of his redress augmented, and - take a prudent approach when calculating how much redress could be augmented, given the inherent uncertainty around Mr R's end of year tax position.

-Redress paid to Mr P as a cash lump sum includes compensation in respect of benefits that would otherwise have provided a taxable income.
+Redress paid to Mr R as a cash lump sum will be treated as income for tax purposes.
 So, in line with DISP App 4, Options may make a notional deduction to cash lump sum payments to take account of tax that consumers would otherwise pay on income from their pension.
-Typically, 25% of the loss could have been taken as tax-free cash and 75% would have been taxed according to Mr P's likely income tax rate in retirement - presumed to be 20%.
+Typically, 25% of the loss could have been taken as tax-free cash and 75% would have been taxed according to Mr R's likely income tax rate in retirement - presumed to be 20%.
 So, making a notional deduction of 15% overall from the loss adequately reflects this.